Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Notation and Background

-where $x_\delta = 1$ if $\delta=\zeta(p)$ and $x_\delta=0$ otherwise, with the analog vector-embedding $\Fv'$.
-It has the advantage of using one less dimension per entry of $\F_q$, while being less \enquote{symmetric} as the case $\zeta=0$ is structurally distinguished.
-Because of the latter, constant-weight embedding turned out to be better suitable for presenting the results of this paper.
-In \cref{sec:embeddings}, we establish a close relationship between $\f$ and $\f'$ and, in particular, show how to transform all of the results in this paper into their respective form under Flanagan's embedding. \end{remark}
+\revtwo{Flanagan's embedding has the advantage of using one less dimension per entry of $\F_q$, but exhibits less symmetry since the zero element is distinguished: $\|\f'(0)\|_1=0$ while $\|\f'(\zeta)\|_1 =1$ for $\zeta \neq 0$, where $\|\cdot\|_1$ denotes the standard $\ell_1$-norm of a vector.
+Because of the latter, $\f$ turned out to be better suitable for presenting the results of this paper, while $\f'$ is advantageous in some proofs.
+In Section~\ref{sec:embeddings}, we characterize the close relationship between $\f$ and $\f'$ and, in particular, show how any result stated using $\f$ can be transformed into its respective form under $\f'$.}